keithy/ign-tool/README.md

 * sub-commands can run as source, exec, or eval
 * help subcommand included provides:
 	* list of help topics - `groan help topics`
 	* list of commands and their usage - `groan help commands`
+	* markdown viewer support

 ## General Principles